g-etorri/articles/jncie-self-study/l2vpn-services-evpn-and-evpnl3/19-evpn-l2-and-l3-and-cgnat.md

                 Primary Routing Table: bgp.evpn.0
                 Thread: junos-main
 ```
-EVPN routes type 2: Called MAC/IP Routes, are responsible by advertise the MAC addresses, and also can advertise the MAC+IP addresses trough ARP snooping.
-This routes also contain the labels that the remote PE must use to forward the traffic, the VLAN/BRIDGE-DOMAIN that the MAC address belongs, and the ESI where the route was learned.
+**EVPN Type 2 Routes** (MAC/IP Advertisement Route): These routes are responsible for advertising MAC addresses.
+They can also advertise MAC+IP bindings simultaneously via ARP snooping!
+These routes contain the MPLS label remote PEs must use to reach that MAC, the VLAN/Bridge-Domain the MAC belongs to, and the ESI where it was learned.
-The route structure is: ```ROUTE-TYPE:RD::VLAN::MAC-ADDRESS```
+The structure is: ```ROUTE-TYPE:RD::VLAN::MAC-ADDRESS```.
 ```
 root@R1> show route table EVPN-CE12.evpn.0 match-prefix 2:* detail
 ....